-The acoustical modeling conducted by the Volpe National Transportation Systems Center for the final 2007 Winter Use Plan EIS used an adapted version of the Federal Aviation Administration's Integrated Noise Model.
-For the 2011 Winter Use Plan/EIS and this plan/SEIS the NPS adapted the Noise Model Simulation (NMSim) model for analysis of OSVs.
+The acoustical modeling conducted by the Volpe National Transportation Systems Center for the 2007 Winter Use Plan FEIS used an adapted version of the Federal Aviation Administration's Integrated Noise Model.
+For the 2011 DEIS and this draft plan/SEIS the NPS adapted the Noise Model Simulation (NMSim) model for analysis of OSVs.
 NMSim computes the time history of noise as a mobile noise source passes by a receptor location.

-Several basic model inputs developed for the final 2007 Yellowstone Winter Use Plan EIS were used for the NMSim analysis, including temperature, relative humidity, snow cover, and natural ambient sound levels.
+Several basic model inputs developed for the 2007 Winter Use Plan FEIS were used for the NMSim analysis, including temperature, relative humidity, snow cover, and natural ambient sound levels.
 The modeling accounts for the acoustic effects of topography, OSV speeds, and OSV group size.
 The alternatives were modeled assuming the appropriate snowcoach and snowmobile BAT sound level limits.
-The maximum numbers of snowmobiles and snowcoaches allowed under each alternative were allocated to specific link segments throughout the day.
+The maximum number of snowmobiles and snowcoaches allowed under each alternative was allocated to specific link segments throughout the day.
 The modeling includes the noise generated by administrative vehicles.
 The modeling framework excludes certain factors such as the effects of vegetation and inversions.